tdbgamer/atlanta_fp_rust/PITCHME.md

 ## Why do I need Rust?
 - High level languages offer low mental overhead and speed of development, but aren't usually performant.
-    Developers can drop down into Rust where traditionally C had been used.
+    Developers can drop down into Rust where traditionally C has been used.
 - Applications with high cost of failure or where correctness and refactorability are valuable.

 ---